Jolyon Dixon: Biography

 Dixon is an endorsee of James Trussart guitars and Blackstar Amplification.
 He was also a member of The Last 55's, along with twins Christie and Louise Miller and Stuart Ross.

 Dixon now lives in Salisbury, Wiltshire.
 He joined the remaining members of Dave Dee, Dozy, Beaky, Mick & Tich on guitar for their 2019 concerts.

 Dixon plays with John Illingworth Smith as Illingworth.
 The duo have been writing and producing music together for 28 years.
 In early 2020, they decided to create a brand-new album during the months of lockdown.
 New...Normal was released in September 2020.

-In January 2019, Jolyon played guitar for a live Performance of Blackbird by the Beatles, as part of Rachel Fuller 's "Animal Requiem" concert in St. James Church, Picadilly, London.
-With Alfie Boe singing, accompanied by the Royal Philharmonic Orchestra and Chamber Choir of London.
+In January 2019, Dixon played guitar for a live performance of "Blackbird" by the Beatles, as part of Rachel Fuller 's "Animal Requiem" concert in St. James Church, Piccadilly, London, joined by Alfie Boe on lead vocals, and accompanied by the Royal Philharmonic Orchestra and Chamber Choir of London.

-He also played the song on October 26th 2019 at another performance of "Animal Requiem", at "Royce Hall", UCLA, Los Angeles, this time with Pete Townshend on vocals.
+He also played the song on October 26, 2019, at another performance of "Animal Requiem", at Royce Hall, UCLA, this time with Pete Townshend on vocals.

-In 2023, Dixon played guitar on Pete Townshend 's first solo single in 29 years, "Can't Outrun The Truth".
-Released on March 24th 2023, the single featured artwork by Damien Hirst, with proceeds going to the Teenage Cancer Trust.
+In 2023, Dixon played guitar on Townshend 's first solo single in 29 years, "Can't Outrun the Truth".
+Released on March 24, 2023, the single featured artwork by Damien Hirst, with proceeds going to the Teenage Cancer Trust.
 Dixon is the only other credited performer aside from Townshend.